Efficient Symbolic Execution of Software under Fault Attacks: Introduction

+For experimental evaluation, we have implemented both our method and a state-of-the-art method from~\cite{ESOP23} in the same tool.
+We have applied both methods to 112 benchmark programs.
+These benchmark programs come from two sources.
+The first source is the VerifyPIN benchmark suite used by the existing method~\cite{ESOP23}.
+The second source is the \emph{array-crafted}, \emph{bitvector}, and \emph{bitvector-loops} categories of the SV-COMP suite~\cite{SV-COMP24}.
+We have also conducted the ablation study by applying our method with and without the new redundancy pruning technique.
+The experimental results show that our method significantly outperforms the current state-of-the-art.
+Specifically, our method can not only drastically reduce the running time taken by fault analysis, but also can detect previously-missed safety violations.
+Compared to the baseline symbolic execution algorithm, our new symbolic execution method, augmented with redundancy pruning, can be orders of magnitude faster.

-To summarize, this paper makes the following contributions: \begin{itemize} \item We propose a symbolic execution-based method for analyzing the safety of a software program under fault attacks. \item We use program transformation to add symbolic variables and encode additional control flows, to accurately model the fault-induced behaviors. \item We use the weakest precondition together with fault saturation to identify and prune away the redundant paths during symbolic execution. \item We implement the method and demonstrate its superiority over the state-of-the-art method on a wide range of benchmark programs. \end{itemize}
+To summarize, this paper makes the following technical contributions: \begin{itemize} \item We propose a symbolic execution method for accurately and efficiently analyzing the safety property of a software program running on a hardware platform that is subjected to fault attacks. \item We design an automated program transformation to add auxiliary symbolic variables and encode fault-induced control flows, to allow the transformed program to model fault-induced program behaviors. \item We design a redundancy pruning technique, which leverages both fault saturation and a weakest precondition based path summary to identify and eliminate more redundant paths during symbolic execution. \item We implement the method and demonstrate its superiority over the current state-of-the-art on two sets of widely used benchmark programs. \end{itemize}

 The remainder of this paper is organized as follows.
-We provide the technical background in Section~\ref{sec:background} and then present the top-level procedure of our method in Section~\ref{sec:methodology}.
-This is followed by our fault modeling technique in Section~\ref{sec:modeling} and our redundancy pruning technique in Section~\ref{sec:pruning}.
+We provide the technical background in Section~\ref{sec:background}.
+Then, we present the top-level procedure of our symbolic execution method in Section~\ref{sec:methodology}.
+This is followed by our fault modeling technique in Section~\ref{sec:modeling} and our new redundancy pruning technique in Section~\ref{sec:pruning}.
 After that, we present the experimental results in Section~\ref{sec:experiment} and review the related work in Section~\ref{sec:related}.
 Finally, we give our conclusion in Section~\ref{sec:conclusion}.